sirine-b/cell-image-database/README.md

 ### Step 4: Cellpose Installation
 You can install Cellpose using native Python if you have **Python 3.8+**.

-1. Create a Python virtual environment for Cellpose:
+1. Create a Python virtual environment for Cellpose in backend:
    ```bash
    python3 -m venv cellpose
    ```